szepeviktor/php-compatinfo-db/README.md

 ## License

-This project is licensed under the BSD-3-Clause License - see the [LICENSE](https://github.com/llaville/php-compatinfo-db/blob/master/LICENSE) file for details
+This project is license under the BSD-3-Clause License - see the [LICENSE](https://github.com/llaville/php-compatinfo-db/blob/master/LICENSE) file for details